How to Make a Lego Catapult with Bricks You Already Have

-This LEGO catapult design uses common LEGO pieces that you have already or could substitute a similar block.
+This LEGO catapult design uses common LEGO pieces that you have already or you could substitute similar LEGO blocks.
 Kids of all ages can use the simple LEGO catapult idea and make working catapults at home or in the classroom.
 This simple STEM project is playful learning at its best!

 Homemade Catapult DEsign

 Last week my family visited a Genghis Khan Exhibit and saw a real life size trebuchet that they could put their hands on (and shoot some ping pong balls across the museum).
-At home, they have been all about creating catapults out of everything.
+Once we returned home, my kids have been creating catapults out of everything.

 Related: 15 more ideas how to make a catapult